nschonni/cordova-docs/articles/getting-started/ios-guide.md

 ![WIFI preferred networks](media/ios-guide/preferred-network.png)

 The **MSFTCORP** Wi-Fi network appears first.
-When this Mac wakes from a sleep, it will to it.
+When this Mac wakes from a sleep, it will use that network.

 The network that is used by your Windows Computer should appear first in this list.
 Otherwise, you'll experience these issues intermittently.